 After submitting your application to us, submissions will close October 31st.
-The panel team will send out confirmation emails by December 1st and at that point we can start the panel process.
+The panel team will send out confirmation emails by November 23rd and at that point we can start the panel process.
 New panelists or panelists who want coaching will be invited to online workshops where your panel can be refined with the help of our panelist staffers.
-All approved panelists, up to four per application, will receive a comped badge; those who applied and are not selected will be able to buy a badge at the lowest pre-reg price of $45 while pre-reg is available.
+Compensation for panelists is being re-evaluated for 2019, please check back here in June when we make the announcement.

 More questions about applying?
 Check out some of our tutorial videos here to guide you through the process.

 Accepted panelists will receive specific details about panelist check-in before the con, but generally you’ll go to Live Events to receive your panelist badge and wristband and get ready to perform.
 Panelists check in either in-person or online before each panel.
 Each room is equipped with projector, speakers, and microphones along with access to our on-site IT department to help with technical issues.